Justin Morgenroth

 Forest health and vitality, remote sensing, climate change, modelling

-Shiva Pariyar is a PhD student in the GIS and Remote Sensing Lab Group within the School of Forestry, University of Canterbury.
+Shiva Pariyar is a PhD student in the FOReST research group within the School of Forestry, University of Canterbury.
 He is interested in assessing the forest health and vitality of plantation forests of New Zealand using remote sensing techniques.
 His research revolves around utilizing cutting-edge technologies such as UAVs, LiDAR, and satellite imageries to identify and analyze tree diseases at individual tree and forest stand levels.
 He received Master of Forest Ecosystem Science from the University of Melbourne in Australia and B.Sc.
 (Forestry) from the Tribhuvan University in Nepal.

 Supervisory team: Vega Xu, Justin Morgenroth, Steve Pawson, Ning Ye